gagle/tagged-event-data/README.md

 newEvent(['info'], 'hello world');
 ```

 The reason why the event proxy does not inherit from an `EventEmitter` is to ease the event forwarding to a single `EventEmitter`, you decide where you want to attach the event proxy.
 Typically you have multiple event origins, for instance server events and request-specific events.
-Maybe you want to send metrics to a backend or you want to track any kind of business event.
+Maybe you want to send metrics or you want to track any kind of business event.
 By decoupling the emission of the events you can create a single `EventEmitter` that will receive all kind of events, you can centralize all your application events.

 ### createEventProxy(options: CreateEventProxyOptions): EventProxy